 Salt Lake City Transportation is strengthening partnerships to meet the transit critical need.
 The City and Utah Transit Authority (UTA) are partnering to implement the first phase of the frequent transit network.
 This network will be complemented through the implementation of a home-to-transit program, as well as a work-to-transit program as a collaboration between the Transportation Division, other City departments and the private sector.

-The Transportation Division is exploring options for on-demand service in residential neighborhoods, connecting residents to destinations and the frequent transit network.
+The Transportation Division is also exploring options for on-demand service in residential neighborhoods, connecting residents to destinations and the frequent transit network.
 In partnership with UTA and UDOT, they have been awarded funding through the American Dream Ideas Challenge to develop a Mobility as a Service program, which will allow for multimodal trip planning and payment on a single platform and through a subscription service.

 The Transportation Division is working with the City’s Economic Development Department to implement a Work-to-Transit Program in the Industrial West Side to reduce the high employment turnover there and provide alternative transportation methods to an economic driver of the City.